-You will not see any results if you just post here and there you need to have a strategy.
+You will not see any results if you post here, and there, you need to have a strategy.

-I will also be the first one to tell you, blogging does work.
+I will also be the first one to tell you, that blogging does work.

 It took me under two years of learning and writing to reach almost 30,000 unique page views per month on my blog.